neon-bindings/neon/pkgs/cargo-cp-artifact/README.md

 The crate name will be read from the `npm_package_name` environment variable.
 If the package name includes a namespace (`@namespace/package`), the namespace will be removed when matching the crate name (`package`).

+#### `--target-location`

+_Alias: `-tl`_

+Followed be relative location to the target folder

+This argument could be specified when cargo-cp-artifact is unable to find target folder.
+This could happen when neon is used to build cross-platform binaries using cross-rs and/or when neon package is not a root package in the rust project.

 ### Artifact Kind

 Valid artifact kinds are `bin`, `cdylib`, and `dylib`.
 They may be abbreviated as `b`, `c`, and `d` respectively.